mew-mo/SUMMATIVE-02/readme.md

 ```

 ---

+## Evaluation

+#### Thoughts :ski:
+Overall, I had a really good time working on this project.
+It provided a good balance between challenge and fun, as I enjoying coming up with different ways to get around problems and learning as I went along.
+It was an awesome opportunity for me to see how far I've come since the beginning of the module and encourage me to take this knowledge and get even better from here!

+#### Challenges :ski:
+I was fairly confident going in, but was presented with quite a few challenges.
+There were errors that took me longer than I would've originally thought to figure out, especially with my accommodation and meal select screens, but I found that figuring these out proved to be a really rewarding experience.

+In all honesty, solving these problems has only given me more desire to learn so I can come up with better, more code-efficient solutions for them.

+#### Assessment Improvements :ski:
+My Yoobee tutor already 'went at the assessment with a chainsaw' (his words) which I think made a big difference!
+If I'd had to spend more time writing docs, my code would've suffered a lot for it.
+I think that this is a good note for the assessment designers, as the project should remain very code-focused in my opinion.

-## Future Improvements
+#### Future Improvements :ski:
-:ski:

 I learned a lot throughout this project, and am mostly satisfied with the outcome- although there are a few things I would do differently or improve on (potentially to be updated in the future), as follows:
 * Making the code auto select the accommodation based on what map marker you've clicked

 * Working more images of the accommodation and details into the design

 * Reducing code by using more functions with arguments and parameters

 * Working more with returns

 * Making slick's transitions more interesting / animated

 It'd be cool if I could implement these extras in the future and improve my coding skills more!

 ---

-## Bonus
+## Bonus :four_leaf_clover:
 :ski:

 *Since I grew up in Queenstown, I asked my Mum if she had any photos she had taken that I could use in my project copyright-free.
 The background image and modal image in my site were both taken by her!
-Here's a cool bonus pic she took of Queenstown from Cecil Peak*  :sunglasses:&nbsp;:sunrise_over_mountains:
+Here's a cool bonus pic she took of Queenstown from Cecil Peak*  :sunglasses: &nbsp;:sunrise_over_mountains:

 ![The view of Queenstown from Cecil Peak](img/cecil-peak.jpg?raw=true)

+*thanks for reading!* :cat2: